+Mixed Waste

-Mixed Waste.
-The Company generates mixed waste, which is waste having both a hazardous and radioactive component.
-The Company has contracted for and is shipping most of its mixed wastes off-site for treatment and disposal.
-Because of limited treatment and disposal capacity, however, some mixed wastes generated by the Company since the Transition Date are being temporarily stored at DOE's permitted storage facilities at the GDPs.
-Although RCRA and its Kentucky and Ohio counterparts generally require the Company to dispose of such wastes within certain time periods, the Company has entered into consent orders with the States of Kentucky and Ohio which permit the continued storage of mixed wastes generated by the Company at DOE-permitted storage facilities at the GDPs and provide for a schedule for sending such wastes to off-site treatment and disposal facilities, generally by the year 2000.
-The Company believes that it will treat or dispose of all of its historically generated mixed wastes within the time periods set forth in the consent orders (generally by the year 2000).
-However, there can be no assurance that the Company will be able to meet these deadlines due to a number of factors, including the amount of time required for the Company to determine the character of the wastes, the limited availability of treatment capacity, and whether the Company's waste streams can meet the treatability criteria established by treatment facilities.
-If the Company cannot meet the schedules, it may be required to request extensions and continued approval of the storage of mixed waste at the GDPs.
-There can be no assurance that such extension or approval will be given, in which case the Company may be subject to enforcement action, including fines and penalties.
+USEC generates mixed waste, which is waste having both a hazardous and radioactive component.
+USEC has contracted for and is shipping most of its mixed wastes off-site for treatment and disposal.
+Because of limited treatment and disposal capacity, however, some mixed wastes generated by USEC since the Transition Date are being temporarily stored at DOE's permitted storage facilities at the plants.
+Although RCRA and its Kentucky and Ohio counterparts generally require USEC to dispose of such wastes within certain time periods, USEC has entered into consent orders with the States of Kentucky and Ohio.

+These consent orders permit the continued storage of mixed wastes generated by USEC at DOE-permitted storage facilities at the plants and provide for a schedule for sending such wastes to off-site treatment and disposal facilities, generally by the year 2000.
+USEC believes that it will treat or dispose of all of its historically generated mixed wastes within the time periods set forth in the consent orders, generally by the year 2000.
+However, there can be no assurance that USEC will be able to meet these deadlines due to a number of factors, including:

+- the amount of time required for USEC to determine the character of the wastes; - the limited availability of treatment capacity; and - whether USEC's waste streams can meet the treatability criteria established by treatment facilities.

+If USEC cannot meet the schedules, it may be required to request extensions and continued approval of the storage of mixed waste at the plants.
+There can be no assurance that such extension or approval will be given, in which case USEC may be subject to enforcement action, including fines and penalties.

+Uranium Hexafluoride Tails

-Uranium Hexafluoride Tails.
-The Company's operations generate depleted UF(6), or "tails," as a result of its operations at the GDPs, which is currently being stored at the GDPs.
-Since the Transition Date, the Company has generated significant quantities of depleted UF(6).
-The Privatization Act and an agreement related to the disposition of depleted UF(6) provide that all liabilities arising out of the disposal of depleted the future treatment and disposal of depleted UF(6) were \$55.7 million in fiscal 1998.
-The Company expects that costs relating to the future treatment and disposal of depleted UF(6) produced from its operations will be lower in fiscal 1999.
-If, as discussed below, depleted UF(6) were also regulated as a hazardous waste, the Company estimates that it would incur additional costs to construct and permit storage facilities, as well as additional operating costs.
-Since there are no commercially available treatment facilities in the United States to convert significant quantities of depleted UF(6) into a form suitable for disposal, there can be no assurance that the Company's accruals for the disposal of depleted UF(6) will be adequate or that the increased cost of treatment, storage or disposal will not adversely affect the Company's financial condition and results of operations in the event that UF(6) were regulated as a hazardous waste.
+USEC's operations generate depleted UF(6), or "tails," as a result of its operations at the plants, which is currently being stored at the plants.
+Since the Transition Date, USEC has generated significant quantities of depleted UF(6).
+The Privatization Act and an agreement related to the disposition of depleted UF(6) provide that all liabilities arising out of the disposal of depleted UF(6) generated before the Privatization are direct liabilities of DOE.
+Depleted UF(6) generated after the Privatization is the responsibility of USEC.

+The Privatization Act requires DOE, upon USEC's request, to accept for disposal depleted UF(6) generated after the Privatization, if it is determined to be a low-level radioactive waste.
+It also requires USEC to reimburse DOE for this service in an amount equal to its cost.
+Costs accrued for the future treatment and disposal of depleted UF(6) were \$55.7 million in fiscal 1998.
+USEC expects that costs relating to the future treatment and disposal of depleted UF(6) produced from its operations will be lower in fiscal 1999.
+If depleted UF(6) were also regulated as a hazardous waste, USEC estimates that it would incur additional costs to construct and permit storage facilities, as well as additional operating costs.
+Since there are no commercially available treatment facilities in the United States to convert significant quantities of depleted UF(6) into a form suitable for disposal, there can be no assurance that USEC's accruals for the disposal of depleted UF(6) will be adequate.
+Also, there can be no assurance that the increased cost of treatment, storage or disposal will not adversely affect USEC's financial condition and results of operations in the event that UF(6) were regulated as a hazardous waste.